Early Years Foundation StageNorth Ealing Primary School

 2. FOUNDATION STAGE KEY PRINCIPLES

-The key principles from the Every Child Matters document underpin practice in the Early Years Foundation Stage.
+The key principles that underpin practice in the Early Years Foundation Stage:

 - Unique Child: ‘Every child is a unique child who is constantly learning and can be capable, confident and self-assured.